 After completing his Bachelor of Medicine, Bachelor of Surgery (MBBS) and his undergraduate Bachelor of Science (BSc) from the University of Queensland, he e is now a General Practitioner with the Royal Australian College of General Practitioners (RACGP) where he received an award for the highest score obtained in the fellowship examinations.
 He currently works in South East Queensland after working in a variety of locations around rural and urban Australia in a range of settings including indigenous health, chronic disease and public health.

-Dr. Manger has focused on lifestyle and nutritional medicine, personalised medicine, public health, medical education and leading edge medical applications.
+Dr. Manger has focused on lifestyle and nutritional medicine, personalized medicine, public health, medical education and leading edge medical applications.
 He is a National Board Member with the Australasian Society of Lifestyle Medicine (ASLM), the Australian representative for the Lifestyle Medicine Global Alliance (LMGA), a Medical Educator with James Cook University (JCU) and Generalist Medical Training (GMT), and is also studying a Master’s in Public Health (MPH).
 Also, he is founder of the National Board Director of the Australia wide Transitions Film Festival.
 The TFF was founded in 2012 and has screened hundreds of positive and solutions focussed films, forums and events around Australia on the transition to a sustainable and ethical culture.

 TOMMY WOOD, M.D., PhD